A numerically stable algorithm for integrating Bayesian models using Markov melding

-Formally, define the \textit{self-density ratio} with \(\pd = \pd_{\modelindex}\), \(\phinu = \phi\), \(\phide = \phi^{*}\), and where \(\gamma = (\psi_{\modelindex}, Y_{\modelindex})\) are ancillary parameters.
-To avoid the numerical issues associated with the naive approach, we need to improve the ratio estimate \(\pdrh(\phinu, \phide)\) for improbable values of \(\phinu\) and \(\phide\), i.e.~values more than two standard deviations away from the mean.
-The fundamental flaw in the naive approach in this context is that it is minimises the absolute error in the high density region (HDR) of \(\pd(\phi)\), i.e.~the region \(R_{\varepsilon}(\pd) = \{\phi : \pd(\phi) > \varepsilon\}\).
+To avoid the numerical issues associated with the naive approach, we need to improve the ratio estimate \(\pdrh(\phinu, \phide)\) for improbable values of \(\phinu\) and \(\phide\), e.g.~values more than two standard deviations away from the mean.
+The fundamental flaw in the naive approach in this context is that it minimises the absolute error in the high density region (HDR) of \(\pd(\phi)\), i.e.~the region \(R_{\varepsilon}(\pd(\phi)) = \{\phi : \pd(\phi) > \varepsilon\}\).
 But this is not necessarily the sole region of interest, and we are concerned with minimising the relative error.
 To address this we reweight \(\pd(\phi)\) towards a particular region, and thus obtain a more accurate estimate in that region.
 We then exploit the fact that we only interact with the prior marginal distribution via its self-density ratio to combine estimates from multiple reweighted distributions.